 The cake.
 I did much better at actually planning it this year…I thought it would be fun to make it look kind of like candy corn inside.
 I did my best to decorate it as Halloweeny as possible.

 I made bone breadsticks, and spider juice (didn’t get a picture) along with the cake.
 We also played a “guess how much candy” is in the jar game and did a few fun Halloween crafts (didn’t get pictures of those, either)

 The girls all wore their Halloween costumes, and we had a costume contest.
 The winners?
-The vampires tied for scariest (prize went to Bria's friend), the jellyfish for cutest and the alien for silliest.
+The vampires tied for scariest, the jellyfish for cutest and the alien for silliest.

 The obligatory blowing out candles picture.

 When all was said and done, I only had to make up games for about 20 minutes of the 2 hours the party was planned.
 Who knew making two Halloween crafts and playing about 6 games would only take an hour?
 Sheesh!
-But, I think I did eons better and that this is the best birthday party I've planned since Bria turned 3 and I went all out on a Wiggles party for her.
+But, this is the best birthday party I’ve planned since she turned 3 and I went all out on a Wiggles party for her.